-Fatty liver disease has been estimated to affect about 25.2% of the population worldwide.
-Non-alcoholic fatty liver disease or NAFLD is often a precursor to colon cancer making it common practice now to screen all fatty liver diagnosis for bowel cancer.
+Fatty liver disease affects 25.2% of the population worldwide.
+Nonalcoholic fatty liver disease or NAFLD is often a precursor to colon cancer, making it a common practice now to screen all fatty liver diagnosis for bowel cancer.

 What is NAFLD?

 Fatty liver is just that.
 The normal cells of the liver have been replaced with fat cells that cannot do the job of a liver cell.
-Thus, the total mass of the liver is decreased which impacts the quality of job a liver can do which is to filter the blood coming from the gastrointestinal tract and to detoxify toxins from food, the environment and from oxidative stress within the body.
+Thus, the total mass of the liver is decreased, which impacts the quality of the job a liver can do, which is to filter the blood coming from the gastrointestinal tract and to detoxify toxins from food, the environment, and from oxidative stress within the body.

-Weighing in at 3 lbs., the liver is the workhorse of the digestive system and performs over 500 functions to keep the body healthy.
+Weighing in at three lbs., the liver is the workhorse of the digestive system and performs over 500 functions to keep the body healthy.

 What Causes NAFLD?

-Most chronic diseases are impacted by lifestyle choices and NAFLD is no exception.
+Lifestyle choices affect most chronic diseases, and NAFLD is no exception.
 The primary aggravators of fatty liver disease are:

-Knowing the causes and contributors of fatty liver disease help practitioners in individualizing a comprehensive care plan to reverse the disorder.
-Although no established treatment protocol exists for NAFLD, several treatments have shown to reverse the damage and restore healthy liver functioning again.
+Understanding the causes and contributors to fatty liver disease assist practitioners in individualizing a comprehensive care plan to reverse the disorder.
+Although no established treatment protocol exists for NAFLD, several treatments have been shown to reverse the damage and restore healthy liver functioning.
 Specifically, there are ten different approaches to restoring the liver to a healthy metabolic balance.

 1. Losing weight